nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    password   required       pam_opendirectory.so
    session    required       pam_permit.so

 After these changes, you'll need to go into make some changes with the directory utility.
+This depends on your macOS version.

+Monterey and older
+''''''''''''''''''

 #.
 Go to system preferences -> users & groups -> login options - Click the 'lock' to make changes
 #.
 Set the following: